WIFP-Megacorp/WIICMATH_Frontend/README.md

-## Vue.js IoT Dashboard Setup Guide
+## Vue.js WIICMATH Dashboard Setup Guide
-This guide will walk you through setting up an IoT dashboard using Vue.js to display temperature and humidity charts for multiple devices.
+This guide will walk you through setting up the WIICMATH dashboard using Vue.js to display temperature and humidity charts for multiple devices.

 ### Prerequisites
 - [Node.js](https://nodejs.org/en/) (v10.16.3 or higher)